Medicare Advantage

 Why choose a Medicare Advantage Plan?

-Many people choose Medicare Advantage plans because they typically have lower out-of-pocket costs.
+Many people choose Medicare plans because they typically have lower out-of-pocket costs.
 These plans also typically include extra benefits and services such as the following:

 Types of Medicare Advantage plans are: